ksluckow/BBDist/README.md

 See examples in `cfgdist.examples`

 ## Issues ##
-Does not support recursion yet..
+Does not support recursion yet.

 ## TODO ##